 - Indigenous Ways of Knowing: OISE Online Course

-For more information about the project please contact Joanna Mendell, Making It Work Research Coordinator: [email protected]
+For more information about the project please contact Joanna Mendell, PAN’s Research Manager: [email protected]

 The Pacific AIDS Network would like to thank the Canadian Institute for Health Research for a Catalyst Grant and an Operating Grant to complete this study.
 We would also like to thank the AHA Centre and the University of Victoria for their support.